Poincar\'e compactification for semiflows of reaction-diffusion equations with large diffusion and convection heating at

-The convergence \eqref{large_diffusion} is known as large diffusion and was widely studied in the works \cite{Lpires1, Carvalho, Hale1986,hale_rocha_87, Pires_Sam_22}.
+The convergence \eqref{large_diffusion} is known as large diffusion and was widely studied in several works including \cite{Lpires1, Carvalho, Hale1986,hale_rocha_87, Pires_Sam_22}.
 In order to describe our results and provide motivation for the limiting equation $\varepsilon\to 0$, we integrate the PDE in \eqref{perturbed_problem} to obtain

 By boundary conditions, we obtain